Category

 • Theft of physical assets like inventory or equipment

-Cybercrimes are a particularly urgent class of external fraud.
-Prevention is vital as hacking and data breaches become increasingly common—and expensive to remedy.
-The Digital Operational Resilience Act (DORA) acts as a prevention policy to ensure financial services firms can withstand, respond to, and recover from all ICT-related disruptions and threats.
-IBM estimates that the average cost of a data breach is $4.45 million.
-Investing in network security and employee training is vital to minimizing that risk.
+Regulations like the Digital Operational Resilience Act (DORA) are designed to address this risk by requiring financial services firms to withstand, respond to, and recover from ICT-related disruptions and threats.
+The financial impact is significant.
+IBM estimates the average cost of a data breach at $4.4 million.
+That reality makes continued investment in network security and employee training a practical necessity that goes beyond compliance.

 3. Process management failures